Unity-Technologies/ml-agents/docs/Migrating.md

   - It is no longer necessary to specify the `Max Steps` of the Academy to use curriculum learning.

-## Migrating from ML-Agents toolkit v0.3 to v0.4
+## Migrating from ML-Agents Toolkit v0.3 to v0.4

 ### Unity API